SueHeir/bevy_multiplayer_example/README.md

-# Rust_Catan
+# Bevy Multiplayer Example

-This will eventually be a multiplayer catan game written in Rust with Bevy!
+A multiplayer game example written in Rust with Bevy!

 ## Current Plugins used